 17. Refuse to allow him his own time.

-I’ve found personally that when I try my hardest to avoid doing the things on this list, I reap lots of benefits in my relationship.
-It’s the right thing to do, and it works.
+I’ve found personally that when I try my hardest to avoid doing the things on this list, I reap lots of benefits in my own relationship.
+My coaching clients benefit right and left from showing their men more respect.